nsriram/lambda-the-terraform-way/docs/09-integrate-with-kinesis.md

   --log-stream-name "2020/12/28/[\$LATEST]76578ac49cda4fe7880a1736caf4647c"
 ```

-You should see the message (Hello World) in the logs.
+You should see a message (Hello World) in the log events, similar to the one below.

 ```json
 {